Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ```
 .\\deploy.ps1 -installModules
 ```
-- It is recommended that if any errors are flagged that they be resolved prior to proceeding.
+- It is recommended that if an error is flagged during deployment, that the errors be resolved prior to proceeding.

 3. Once the modules are installed, run **deploy.ps1** again to deploy the solution.
 For detailed usage instructions, see **deploy.ps1 usage**

-- NOTE: The script will ask you to supply a value for the **globalAdminPassword** parameter; enter the password for the administrative account you are using for the **-globalAdminUsername** parameter.
+- NOTE: The script asks you to supply a value for the **globalAdminPassword** parameter; enter the password for the administrative account you are using for the **-globalAdminUsername** parameter.
 The script then deploys the solution, which may take some